exoticorn/microw8/site/content/docs.md

 * `--no-gpu`:  Force old cpu-only window code
 * `--filter FILTER`:  Select an upscale filter at startup
 * `--fullscreen`:  Start in fullscreen mode
+* `--scale-fill`:  Scale to fill whole screen, potentially cropping parts of the frame buffer.

 Note that the cpu-only window does not support fullscreen nor upscale filters.